Chip-L/Match_Game/README.md

 ## Board size
 Code wise, this shouldn't be that difficult.
 The design is the tough part.
 I'm thinking that this may require me to add a menu with a settings screen.
-* Step 1: Change the left column in to a header and add a footer
+* [ ] Step 1: Change the left column in to a header and add a footer
   * "Match Game" will be the title.
   * In tablet+ mode, the Rules will be one menu item and then we can have a settings item (gear?)
-  * In mobile, the rules and settings will go in to a hamburger menu.
+  * ~~In mobile, the rules and settings will go in to a hamburger menu.~~ The rules and settings will just go down to their icons.
   * Add a footer (put the timer in here and a link to my GitHub landing page)
-* Step 2: fix the Board
+* [ ] Step 2: fix the Board
   * The board needs to display entirely on the screen - always!
 No more scrolling to get to the cards.
   * The font in the cards needs to scale with the card size
   * Make all cards square - this will require column width and row height to be equal.
-* Step 3: Code
+* [ ] Step 3: Code
   * create the selectors for the board: height and width - These can go from 2-12
   * on the board render make the card sizes based off of the multiples of these numbers (col-xs-12)
   * add more colors for the cards
-* Step 4: Consider taking out of bootstrap.
+* [x] Step 4: Consider taking out of bootstrap.
   * At this point, Bootstrap isn't offering a lot of value.
 I think rows of flexboxes might work better and give more flexibility.
 It would also reduce the amount of html code needed to render the page.
   * this will allow more cards to display at a time (not confined to 12 across)